Armed ‘quick reaction force’ was waiting for order to storm Capitol, Justice Dept. says

 Rhodes, who has not been charged with any crimes, has denied a plan to enter the Capitol and accused prosecutors of trying to manufacture a conspiracy.

 In interviews, Rhodes has said that the national Oath Keepers organization never did muster a quick reaction force for Jan.
-6, and that some members and their associates went off mission.
+6, and that some members and their associates “went off mission.”

 Police on Jan.
 6 charged only a handful of firearms offenses in Capitol-related cases.
 Because so few arrests were made on the scene that day, however, investigators say the true number of rioters who were carrying firearms will never be known.